 Enjoy one of the Bay Area’s most iconic sights at the Golden Gate National Recreation Area’s Kirby Cove Campground (pictured at top), located at the foot of the craggy Marin Headlands.
 Its five sites, available March through November, are highly coveted for their front-row views of the Golden Gate Bridge.
 (Reservations open three months in advance and book up almost immediately, so be quick to click or look for last-minute cancellations.)
 If you’re lucky enough to snag one, bring plenty of layers, all the water you’ll need, and earplugs—foghorns start droning once the mist rolls in.

-Booked up?
 Few people know that you can actually camp inside city limits at the Presidio’s Rob Hill Campground.
-Locals also flock to several campgrounds dotted around Mount Diablo State Park for weekend retreats.
+Locals also flock to several campgrounds dotted around Mount Diablo State Park and Mount Tamalpais for weekend retreats.
+Haypress Campground is also located in the Marin Headlands, just a few miles north of Kirby Cove, though reservations can be difficult to get.

 Angelenos rejoiced when Leo Carillo State Park reopened after the devastating Woolsey Fire.
 They also began snapping up campsites immediately (so book yours six months out).
 The lure?
 Sleeping within earshot of the Pacific.
 At low tide, walk a short distance from your campsite to the beach to view craggy sea caves and tidepools flush with marine life.
 Visit in late spring to look for gray whales during their northward migration—or come anytime to watch sea lions and dolphins frolic in the waves.